lior5654/writeups/2021-google-ctf/raiders_of_corruption/index.md

 {TODO: ADD WGET AND EXTARCT COMMAND AND LS OUTPUT}

-As we can see, the attached `zip` contained 10 `.img` files.
+As we can see, the attached `zip` file contains 10 `.img` files.
 Let's analyze them.

 {TODO: ADD FILE COMMAND OUTPUT}